-According to Energy.gov Solar power is more affordable, accessible, and prevalent in the United States than ever before.
-From just 0.34 GW in 2008, U.S. solar power capacity has grown to an estimated 97.2 gigawatts (GW) today.
-This is enough to power the equivalent of 18 million average American homes.
+As per the data from Energy.gov, the accessibility, affordability, and ubiquity of solar power in the United States have skyrocketed.
+From a mere 0.34 GW in 2008, U.S. solar power capacity has skyrocketed to an estimated 97.2 gigawatts (GW) presently, powering roughly 18 million average American homes.
 Today, solar energy, in the form of solar photovoltaics (PV) and concentrating solar-thermal power (CSP), constitutes over 3% of U.S. electricity.